CNAG-Biomedical-Informatics/pheno-ranker/share/diseases/hpo/README.md

 # Downloaded Files

-I don't have a local copy of the files.
+I don't have a local copy of the annotation files.
 Please download them from the [HPO website](https://hpo.jax.org/data/annotations).

 ### Used: `genes_to_phenotype.txt`
 ### Not Used: `phenotype_to_genes.txt` (Contains Ancestors)